zuplo/docs/docs/articles/step-1-setup-basic-gateway.md

 - **CORS**: The [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
   configuration for your path.
 - **Request Handler**: This is the piece of functionality that will be invoked when a request comes through to your endpoint.
-By default, we are using the [URL Forward Handler](../handlers/url-forward.md) which proxies requests to the "Forward to" URL.
+By default, we're using the [URL Forward Handler](../handlers/url-forward.md) which proxies requests to the "Forward to" URL.
 In this case, https://getting-started.zuplo.io